dineshramcharanTech5/udi-poc/documentations/biometric_sdk_integration/readme.md

 11. Update ‘registration-mz.properties’  with all properties given in bio-sdk-properties.txt

-12. Run the run.bat and monitor the sdk log traces for successful bio-sdk intilizations and their fucntionality
+12. Run the run.bat and monitor registration client sdk log traces for successful bio-sdk intilizations and their functionality

-Note : Currently ,Step 10 is being optimizated for smooth integration with reg-client
+Note : Currently,Step 10 is being optimizted for smooth integration with reg-client